Pranjal-Gupte/Ultimate-Sass/Chapter 0/README.md

 Sass lets you use features that do not exist in CSS, like variables, nested rules, mixins, imports, inheritance, built-in functions, and other stuff.

+## What You Should Already Know?

+Before you continue you should have a basic understanding of the following:

+- HTML
+- CSS

 ## A Simple Example why Sass is Useful

 Let's say we have a website with three main colors: